BenJBailey/benstandup/README.md

 ### Monday

+    - RS - Quickly look into issue and evaluate then talk about what needs to be done with team
     - Infosec - recreate VP milestone and scenario (w/o change orgs in the middle) and see if same problem happens w/ dir org chart
     - Meet with Devon about milestones for Infosec
     - Deploy infosec to fedex dev